davendw49/k2/README.md

 - Zero_optimization_stage: 3
 ```

 ***Tips: We can not resume smoothly from checkpoints for the limited computing power.
 Therefore, we did not load the optimizer state dict when resuming training.
-Even though there are two noticeable spikes in the diagram, the performance seems to stay at normal***
+Even though there are two noticeable spikes in the diagram, the performance seems to stay at normal.***

 ### Instruction tuning